ang-zeyu/infisearch/docs/src/tradeoffs.md

 (`RTT=3`, Excellent Scalability, Little-Moderate File Bloat)

-The `RTT` compromise is accepted as is, without performing the caching mentioned in **section 2.1**.
+Per **section 2.1**, The `RTT` compromise is accepted as is, without performing the caching of field stores mentioned.

 This is because as the collection grows, we cannot guarantee that document links are at a size that can be feasibly and monolithically cached.